smartdevicelink/sdl_shaid_docs/docs/Frequently Asked Questions/index.md

 We have our SDL Developer Portal Registration Guide and other helpful documents on our Resources page [here](https://smartdevicelink.com/resources/).

 #### How do I get SHAID keys?
 What do I do with them?
 If you are an SDLC Silver member or higher, you can obtain your SHAID API key pair on the SHAID tab when logged into the SDL Developer Portal.
+They will be included in the headers of your requests to SHAID as `public_key` and `secret_key`.
 They will be included in the headers of your requests to SHAID as `public_key` and `secret_key`.